AlexMercedCoder/expressmongotemplate/Readme.md

 - Make sure to run npm install

 - Environmental variables defined in env.yaml, so create a env.yaml that looks like this...
+(You can also just rename the template.env.yaml to env.yaml)

 ```yaml
 development: